 Finger Lakes Community College reserves the right to cancel courses due to inadequate enrollment.
 If you should register for a course that is cancelled, you will be notified of the cancellation.
 Full tuition refunds will be made if the College cancels the course and you cannot substitute a suitable course.

 Once a class begins, students must request permission from the instructor to be added into the class, even if it is only a change of course section.
 Once permission is given, the instructor will sign a Drop/Add form to indicate permission.
 The completed, instructor signed drop/add form can be returned to the One Stop Center, Geneva Campus Center, or Newark Campus Center.
 Instructor permission for online courses can be obtained by emailing the instructor.
 Once permission is granted, instructors can email email@example.com to indicate permission; the Registrar’s Office will process the add from the email.

 Check the College calendar for deadlines associated with the drop/add process.

 FLCC submits monthly electronic reports of enrollment status to the National Student Clearinghouse for transmission to lenders.
 You may check your information at studentclearinghouse.org/students/.

-Enrollment Verification forms are available at the Student Records Office, the Wayne County Campus Center and Geneva Campus Center, and should be mailed or dropped off at the Student Records Office when completed..
+Enrollment Verification forms are available at the Student Records Office, the Newark Campus Center and Geneva Campus Center, and should be mailed or dropped off at the Student Records Office when completed..